Bio-inspired Engineering (M. Sc. Thesis)

 Bluff body wakes are considered as one of the most fundamental topics in fluid mechanics.
 Bluff bodies are widely used in industry and technology, including long-span suspension bridges, offshore risers, cables, skyscrapers, and wind turbine towers.
 When the Reynolds number exceeds a critical value, vortex shedding happens in the wake of bluff bodies, resulting in serious structural vibrations, acoustic noise, resonance, and a considerable increase in the value of mean aerodynamic fluctuations .
 Vortex shedding behind a square cylinder is demonstrated in the following animation at Re=100:

 Therefore, vortex shedding is an undesirable phenomenon and scientists have made concerted efforts over the past decades to tackle this problem.
 These attempts can be generally divided into passive and active flow control methods.
 While active methods rely on imposing external energy to the fluid flow by a powered device, passive methods deal with geometry modifications.
-In my current research study, I am going to suppress the vortex shedding behind a square cylinder in a laminar flow regime using passive flow control methods.
+Confinement is one method to passively controlling the vortex shedding behind bluff bodies.
+However, this technique is often accompanied with a significant drag increase as a penalty.
+This problem has been tackled in my recent research study, published by Ocean Engineering, by confining the bluff body in a diverged channel.
+It was shown that the vortex shedding behind a square cylinder is completely suppressed if it is confined in channels with 0.26 ≤ Divergence Ratio ≤ 0.45 at Re=100.
+Furthermore, the drag coefficient of the square cylinder in the channel with divergence ratio of 0.26 is 18.85% lower than the unbounded cylinder.
+Flow field around the unbounded square cylinder and around the cylinder confined in a smooth channel and also a diverged channel is demonstrated in Fig.1.

 - Choi H, Jeon W-P and Kim J (2008) “Control of Flow Over a Bluff Body” Annual Review of Fluid Mechanics, 40, 113-139.